 And the traffic XY travels again over the LDP LSP.

-Conclusion: the operator has eliminated its first problem: directed LDP sessions are no longer required and the steady-state traffic is still transported over LDP.
+Conclusion: the operator has eliminated the need for targeted LDP sessions (no longer required) and the steady-state traffic is still transported over LDP.
 The SR deployment is confined to the area where these benefits are required.